Group Lesson Payment and Refund Policy

 Practice sessions / practice card are public session admissions and skate rentals for the skater currently registered for group lessons.
 It is included with the purchase of your group lesson ( i.e. a 7 week program receives 7 public session admissions and skate rentals).

 The Lessons Office issues a card of practice sessions to current students on their first day of lessons.
-Your card can be picked up at the Lessons Office at the earliest 15 minutes before your first day of class.
-The card is valid for use only by the student whose name is noted on the card.
-The student's practice card expires on the last day of class which is also noted on the card.
+Your card can only be picked up on your first day of class at the Lesson Office.
+The practice card is valid for use only by the student whose name is noted on the card.
+The practice card expires on the last day of class noted on the card.
 Students and parents / guardians of students are responsible for their practice cards.
-Fairfax Ice Arena is not responsible for forgotten, unused, lost, stolen or damaged practice cards.
+Fairfax Ice Arena is not responsible for unclaimed, unused, forgotten, lost, stolen or damaged practice cards.

-I forgot my practice session card, can I still skate the public session?
+I forgot my practice card, can I still skate the public session?

-The Box Office administers public session admissions and skate rental.
-If you do not have your practice card to present to the Box Office, you must pay for admission and skate rental to skate the public session.
+If you do not have your practice card to present to the Box Office, you must pay for public skate admission and skate rental.
 The sale is final and no refund for the paid admission and skate rental will be issued at a later time in exchange to mark your card.
-Fairfax Ice Arena is not responsible for forgotten, unused, lost, stolen or damaged practice cards.
+Fairfax Ice Arena is not responsible for unclaimed, unused, forgotten, lost, stolen or damaged practice cards.

-I have lost my practice session card.
+I have lost my practice card.
 Can I get a new one?

+You may purchase a replacement practice card for $10.
+The issued replacement practice card will include one practice for every remaining class left from the date that the replace practice card was issued.
+A replacement practice card can only be purchased once.
 Students and parents / guardians of students are responsible for their practice session cards.
 Fairfax Ice Arena is not responsible for forgotten, unused, lost, stolen or damaged practice cards.
 To attend public skate sessions, you must pay for public session admission and skate rental.
-You may also purchase our discount skating card at the box office during public skate hours.
+You may also purchase a discount skating card at the box office during public skate hours.
 The discount skating card is good to use for 10 admissions at any of our public skating sessions.
-The discount skating card does not include skate rental cost.
+The discount skating card does not include skate rental fee.

 My practice card has expired, but I have unused practices on my practice card.
 Can I use the unused practices?

-The practices must be used before your last day of class when your practice card expires.
-That date is noted on the practice card.
-Unused practices cannot be honored past the expiration date.
-Fairfax Ice Arena is not responsible for forgotten, unused, lost, stolen or damaged practice cards.
+No. The practice card expires on your last day of class and is noted on the practice card.
+Unused practices are not valid past the expiration date.
+Fairfax Ice Arena is not responsible for unclaimed, unused, forgotten, lost, stolen or damaged practice cards.

 Can you extend the expiration date on my practice card?

 We do not extend the expiration dates of practice cards.
-Fairfax Ice Arena is not responsible for forgotten, unused, lost, stolen or damaged practice cards.
+Fairfax Ice Arena is not responsible for unclaimed, unused, forgotten, lost, stolen or damaged practice cards.

 3779 Pickett Rd.